 All necessary information to do with applications, including how and when to apply, references, interview dates etc can be found within the Clearing House website.

-FAILURE TO COMPLETE THE INFORMATION/TASKS REQUIRED BY THE DEADLINE, WILL RESULT IN THE APPLICATION BEING REJECTED AND THUS NOT PROGRESSING FURTHER IN OUR SELECTION PROCESS.
+FAILURE TO COMPLETE THE INFORMATION/TASKS REQUIRED BY THE DEADLINES, WILL RESULT IN THE APPLICATION BEING REJECTED AND THUS NOT PROGRESSING FURTHER IN OUR SELECTION PROCESS.

-Representatives from NHS Boards and the University then use the entry requirements to invite a number of applicants for interview.
-Candidates' references will be checked at this stage and must be of a satisfactory standard to allow progression to interview.
-In addition to the guidance regarding references on the Clearing House website, the Experience reference should be written by an employer, line manager or supervisor rather than a peer or colleague.
-The reference should be from the candidate's current or most recent employer, otherwise candidates should explain their choice of referee in the Personal Statements section of their application.
+Members of the academic programme team and clinical psychologists from the NHS Board areas participate in the shortlisting process using anonymised application forms and answers to the additional questions.
+All decisions regarding screening, shortlisting and inviting to interview are made with the applicant’s identity concealed from the shortlisting panel.
+Candidates' Suitability statements will be checked at this stage and must be of a satisfactory standard to allow progression to interview.
+Candidates should note that there are various essential criteria in our process and all have a minimum level that candidates must meet.
+In addition to the guidance regarding Suitability statements on the Clearing House website, the Experience Suitability statement should be written by the candidate's current or most recent employer, otherwise candidates should explain their choice of referee in the Personal Statements section of their application.
+Suitability statements should not be written by a peer or colleague.
 Candidates should note that further references may be sought later in the selection process.